roc504/SA-DEA-UPDATE/README.md

+Data Openness Statement
+This repository contains processed visualization matrix files and the corresponding algorithm code related to the work described in [Paper Title].
+To support scientific research and academic exchange, we follow the [Chosen License Name, e.g., CC-BY 4.0 or CC0 1.0] open data policy, allowing other researchers to further explore and build upon our work.
+Data License:
+The data and code in this repository are licensed under CC-BY 4.0 / CC0 1.0.
+This means you can:
+Share: Copy and redistribute the materials in any medium and format.
+Adapt: Remix, transform, and build upon the data for any purpose.
+Commercial Use: You may use the data and code for commercial purposes.

 SA-DEA.py is the main program,
 Visibility_Matrix.csv is the generated visualization matrix, importance2.py is the script for generating heat maps and scatter plots(figure 19),